Just how important is finding the best under counter wine refrigerator for storing wine? Maybe more important than you’d imagine.

 Temperature is adjustable and has a range of fifty-four to sixty-four degrees Fahrenheit, which is especially ideal for bottles of rose, white and red wine.

 Slide-out racks make it easier to reach for your bottle and are constructed to be sturdy and durable.
 An inside light switch allows you to store your wine in a dark setting but is useful for your own use.
+You could also consider buying these stackable wine racks.

 A glass door and digital temperature display add to the overall aesthetic appeal.
 The thermoelectric system also features a whisper fan system to keep it both as energy-efficient and quiet as possible.
 A downside is it is more expensive than some models, retailing at one hundred and eighty dollars.